gnolang/gno/docs/getting-started/using-gnokey.md

 }
 ```

-We are now ready to upload this packge to the chain.
+We are now ready to upload this package to the chain.
 To do this, we must set the
 correct flags for the `addpkg` subcommand.

 The `addpkg` subcommmand uses the following flags and arguments: